perxpective/Cybersecurity-Therapy/Extra/Advanced Math 1/EP0601 Advanced Mathematics 1 Notes.md

 ### Improper Integrals
 If the limit exists, the improper integral converges at this limit and is finite $$\int^{\infty}_{a}f(x)dx=\lim_\limits{b\to +\infty}\int^{b}_{a}f(x)dx$$
-If the limit does not exist or is infinite, the improper integral is said to diverge and is not assigned a value
+If the limit does not exist or is infinite, the improper integral is said to diverge and is not assigned a value.

+####